CodeYourFuture/Module-Databases/Big-Spender/readme.md

 **Claire:** Thanks, that's really helpful.
 I can't quite figure out...what is the total amount spent on each of these two dates (1st March 2021 and 1st April 2021)?

 **You:** I think you can use the BETWEEN clause to get the total amount spent on a range of dates, just like we used earlier.

-Here's the query for that:
+**Claire:** But I think I _only_ want those two dates, not a range, or all the days in between.

+**You:** Then you need an extra clause.
+Here's the query:

 ```sql
 CREATE YOUR QUERY HERE